smashedr/alexa-twitch-assistant/README.md

 Currently you can ask Twitch Assistant to do the following things:

-- Change Title
+- Change and get title/status
-- Run a Commercial
+- Run a commercial
-- Turn slow/followers/r9k mode on/off
+- Turn followers/slow/emote/r9k mode on/off
+- Clear chat

 ### Documentation